 North Pacific Krill, Euphausia pacifica

 Phylogeny: The North Pacific Krill, Euphausia pacifica (Hansen, 1911), is a member of the Euphausiidae Family of Krill.
-The genus Euphausia is one of ten genera in this family, and there are thirty-one species in this genus.
-They are also known as Isada Krill and in Mexico as eufausiáceo and kril pacífico.
-There are two families that make up the Krill Order- Benteuphausiidae and Euphausiidae; these only families differ in that Euphausiidae Krill are bioluminescent.
+The Euphausia genus is one of ten genera in the Euphausiidae Family, and there are thirty-one species in the Euphausia genus.
+They are also known as Isada Krill and in Mexico as Eufausiáceo and Kril Pacífico.
+There are two families that make up the Krill Order – Benteuphausiidae and Euphausiidae; these only families differ in that Euphausiidae Krill are bioluminescent.
 The name krill is Norwegian, meaning whale food.
+The genus name Euphausia comes from the Greek words meaning “good light” or “true light”.

 Diet: North Pacific Krill are omnivores that feed on planktonic algae, diatoms, and zooplankton.
 They feed on phytoplankton by filter-feeding, but can also raptorially feed on larger particles.